saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 <b>Crafted PDF</b>... cool, this involves some kind of tweak to a PDF file.
 Some dorks here and there and ran out to a [Github repo](https://github.com/jakabakos/CVE-2017-9096-iText-XXE) with working steps to exploit this CVE.

-Followed every step, embeded an XXE code:
+Followed every step, inserted an XXE code:
 ```<!DOCTYPE foo [ <!ENTITY xxe2 SYSTEM "http://collab" > ]>```
 to initally test for an SSRF on the suggested lines, uploaded it to the app and waited for a ping back to my collaborator...
 Nada...
 It has to be vulnerable right?
-Embeding the payload on different sections of the PDF file did nothing different.
+Embedding the payload on different sections of the PDF file did nothing different.
 Changing the controlled host for some other just in case they had a blacklist on [well known OOB domains](https://x.com/saur1n/status/1888591256957210864) but still nothing.

 By looking the sample PDF file used for the exploit with nano (I use nano btw) I had to find some other place to insert the code, searching for the string `<?xml` gave me some matches but on line 741 I saw this: